Implementation and reporting

 Risk management and internal control

-The Board seeks through its work to ensure that the Company maintains good standards of internal control and appropriate systems of risk management, in light of the scope and nature of the Company’s business, and the provisions that govern the business.
+The Board seeks through its work to ensure that the Company maintains good standards of internal control and appropriate systems of risk management, considering the scope and nature of the Company’s business, and the provisions that govern the business.
 The Company has established a system of operation and administration that relies on work procedures and job descriptions.
 The system also covers social responsibility and ethical guidelines.
 There is a commitment to quality assurance.
-The Board receives information about operational, administrative and financial developments in monthly reports.
-Each year the Board reviews corporate strategy and the business plan, including analysis of the Company’s risk exposure.
+The Board receives information about operational, administrative, and financial developments in monthly reports.
+The Board reviews the corporate strategy and the business plan annually, including analysis of the Company’s risk exposure.
 Exposure is monitored monthly through the reports from the Administration.

 Remuneration of Directors

-The remuneration of the Board of Directors is in line with comparable Companies in the industry.
+The remuneration of the Board of Directors is in line with comparable companies in the industry.
 The amounts involved are reported in the financial statements.
 The Directors do not have share options.
-In cases where members of the Board should undertake significant additional work for the Company all Directors are informed, fees to be approved by the Board and reported in the financial statements.
+In cases where members of the Board should undertake significant additional work for the Company, all Directors will be informed and fees shall be approved by the Board.
 The fees are reported in the financial statements.
 All transactions between Directors or employees (or companies that they represent or are associated with) on the one hand, and the Company on the other, are implemented in accordance with the arm’s length doctrine.

 Apart from the details included in the notes regarding remuneration of the Directors, companies that they represent or are associated with, the Company has no other obligations.
-Remuneration of the Directors is considered to reflect market conditions.
+Remuneration of the Directors is considered to reflect the market conditions.

 Remuneration to Executive Management

 The remuneration of the Managing Director is determined by the Board.
 Other elements of the remuneration are reported in the notes to the financial statements.
-The guidelines for remuneration of the Executive Management are presented to the General Meeting.
+The guidelines for remuneration of the Executive Management are presented to the General Meeting and remuneration guidelines can be found on the Company website.

 Information and communications